-Georgia’s Coast stretches approximately 100 miles between historic Savannah — Georgia’s oldest city — to St. Marys, the gateway to Cumberland Island National Seashore.
+Georgia’s Coast stretches approximately 100 miles from historic Savannah — Georgia’s oldest city — to St. Marys, the gateway to Cumberland Island National Seashore.
 This region features dozens of opportunities for every traveler.
-From isolated beaches, mysterious swamps, and tranquil marshes; to cobblestone streets, historic forts, and lush plantations; to century-old buildings, dozens of which, are now called home to boutiques and restaurants, there is something here for everyone.
+From isolated beaches, mysterious swamps, and tranquil marshes; to cobblestone streets, historic forts, and lush plantations; to century-old buildings, dozens of which are now called home to boutiques and restaurants, there is something here for everyone.

-Coastal Georgia has a very rich history, from Native Americans to French and Spanish explorers, to becoming the southernmost of America’s original 13 colonies.
+Coastal Georgia has a rich history, from Native Americans to French and Spanish explorers to becoming the southernmost of America’s original 13 colonies.
 The first documented exploration was carried out along the coastline in 1525 by two ships from Puerto Rico under pilot Pedro de Quejos, who had landed in South Carolina in 1521 on a slaving expedition.

-The first European settlement in what would become the 13 colonies was made in Georgia in 1526, when Spanish explorer, Lucas Vazquez de Ayllon, who had landed in South Carolina, moved south with his colonists along Indian Trails.
+The first European settlement in what would become the 13 colonies was made in Georgia in 1526, when Spanish explorer Lucas Vazquez de Ayllon, who had landed in South Carolina, moved south with his colonists along Indian Trails.
 The short-lived colony of San Miguel de Gualdape, thought to be near Sapelo Sound, lasted just a few months before it was abandoned in early 1527.

-It is believed that the pirate, Edward Thatch, better known as Blackbeard, sailed along the Georgia coast, plundering other ships, and using Georgia’s meandering rivers, creeks and inlets as hiding places.
+It is believed that the pirate Edward Thatch, better known as Blackbeard, sailed along the Georgia coast, plundering other ships and using Georgia’s meandering rivers, creeks, and inlets as hiding places.
 It is rumored that Blackbeard buried treasure on a Georgia island that was never recovered.